Idukki

 User-Generated Content vs. Influencer-Generated Content

-Both drive conversions, but in very different ways and at very different costs.
-Here is how to decide when to use UGC, when to use IGC, and how to blend them.
+Both convert, but in different ways and at very different costs.
+Here is how to decide when to reach for UGC, when to reach for influencer content, and how to run the two together.

-On a normalised cost-per-conversion basis, organic UGC runs £12, paid micro-influencer content runs £28, and paid macro-influencer content runs £71.
-Effectiveness inverts on awareness goals, macro wins reach, UGC wins conversion.
-The right mix depends entirely on whether your KPI is impressions or revenue.
+On a normalised cost-per-conversion basis, organic UGC runs £12, paid micro-influencer content £28, paid macro-influencer content £71.
+On awareness goals the order flips: macro wins reach, UGC wins conversion.
+The right mix comes down to one question, whether your KPI is impressions or revenue.

 Across 800 brand campaigns running between October 2025 and February 2026, we measured cost-per-conversion (and cost-per-impression) for three creative types: organic customer UGC, paid micro-influencer (1k–100k followers), and paid macro-influencer (100k+).
 Costs include creative production, contract fees, and ad spend distributing the content.